 The (5th) space pulls the youth in because it speaks to their stage of life – youth.
 Its like a garden that draws caterpillars by the droves.
 It offers them support as they struggle in their identity quests looking for the butterfly within.
 It does this not by preaching but through peer connection and group action.
 It does this by staying as close to reality as possible.
 It reveals life to the young person like it is – minus the faff and the fluff – showing them the thorns but the beauty, too.-an excerpt from ComMutiny – Sparking an Inside-out Youth Revolution

-The media recently reported that unemployment rate in India in 2017-18 was the highest it has been in 45 years.
+The media recently reported that the unemployment rate in India in 2017-18 was the highest it has been in 45 years.
 When we think of those who are unemployed, we often think of the young.

-Unfortunately, most of the discussion on young people’s needs in India focuses on livelihood.
+Most of the discussion on young people’s needs in India focuses on livelihood.
 But there is more to a young person than just a job.
 Of course, a job assures roti, kapda and makaan (food, clothing and housing) but it does not necessarily guarantee a person’s freedom or happiness.

 Every youth needs to fulfill not just their material needs but also their psychological and social needs.
-When any of these remain unfulfilled, it leads to frustration and at times, conflict that manifests itself in various forms.
+When any of these remain unfulfilled, it leads to frustration and at times, results in conflict that manifests itself in various forms.
 This is why there is a need for a new kind of discourse to address the psycho-social-economic needs of the young.
 That’s where the 5th space fits in.

 In 2013, Pravah and ComMunity The Youth Collective brought out Ocean in a Drop, a book which explains the concept of the 5th space.
 The book argues that people become leaders when they find a space that enables them to lead.
 It introduces us to an empowering experimental space called the 5th space that lies beyond the usual four spaces of family, friends, education and leisure.
 It is not a physical space.
 It can be created anywhere.
 It is now an ongoing and successful experiment in 25 states of India.

-5th spaces are exclusively designed for young people and based on the unique values such as co-leading, refl-action (reflection followed by action), freason (reason and feelings), non-judgement and psycho-social transformation.
+5th spaces are exclusively designed for young people and based on unique values such as co-leading, refl-action (reflection followed by action), freason (reason and feelings), non-judgement and psycho-social transformation.

 Mahamaya Navlakha explains what makes this book different from other manuals on youth work.
 She says, “This is not a preachy book.
 It intends to create an experience for the readers where they get access to techniques that they can apply straight away and see the results.”

 Both youth workers and young leaders alike will feel drawn to ComMutiny.
 They are likely to find parts of their own selves in Sambhav, a 22-year old.
-Frustrated with the power dynamics at home where his father rules with an iron first and pressured into continuously taking competitive exams, he finds his life empty of all possibilities.
+Frustrated with the power dynamics at home, where his father rules with an iron first and pressured into continuously taking competitive exams, he finds his life empty of all possibilities.
 He secretly struggles with his biggest fear – something that stops him from being who he really is until he stumbles upon a special space called the 5th space.

 At a workshop run by a youth organisation, Sambhav begins to rediscover hope by exploring his individual identity and that of humanity as a whole.
 Later in the story, he is forced to take up a call centre job due to his family’s dwindling finances.
 He eventually grows comfortable into corporate life only to realise he is just a pawn of the capitalist system.